Some configuration keys have flags associated with them. Their meanings are listed below.

 When this option is enabled and more than

 aio_write_queue_overflow_len threads are already queued for write IO, then the store selection is overridden and the object becomes a memory only cached object.
 The object is still cached, and will live in the memory cache according to the normal rules, but will not be disk backed, and if removed through LRU eviction will have to be fetched again from the backend.
-Note: This parameter and the interface to control this behaviour is subject to change.
+Note: This parameter and the interface to control this behavior is subject to change.

 Experimental: Queue length at which to not store objects